web3-storage/docs/docs/quickstart/README.md

     console.log("API key.");
     ```

-Next up, we'll take a look at how to [get and view your data from Web3.Storage ↓](#view-file)
+Next up, we'll look at how to [get and view your data from Web3.Storage ↓](#view-file)

 ## View your file